What to know about Alabama's 2016 statewide constitutional amendments

 Amendment 10: Prevents any city or town not located completely or partially in Calhoun County from exercising police or planning jurisdiction over any territory in Calhoun County.

-Amendment 11: Allows cities and counties to sell property that they own within a Major 21st Century Manufacturing Zone for less than fair market value.
+Amendment 11: Allows cities and counties to sell property that they own within a Major 21st Century Manufacturing Zone to a private entity for less than fair market value.
 Current state law allows cities and counties to buy and redevelop private property in such zones by pledging projected property tax increases in those areas for those purposes.
 Cities and counties then can sell that property to a private entity, but current law requires the sale to be for no less than fair market value.
+Arise recommends a No vote on Amendment 11.

 Amendment 12: Allows the Legislature to pass a local law to create a toll road and bridge authority for a city or town in Baldwin County.